Trading Psychology

 Here’s something the psychology books rarely mention: a huge portion of “trader psychology” problems disappear when your life is set up properly.

 I split my time between Byron Bay, Biarritz, and Kauai.
 I trade futures from all three.
-I’ve also traded from Bali, Mallorca, Sicily, Japan, France, Hawaii, NZ, Italy, Spain, and Canada over the last 15 years.
+I’ve also traded from Bali, Mallorca, Sicily, Japan, France, Hawaii, NZ, Italy, Spain, and Canada over the last 17 years.

-Doing that requires solving for things most psychology coaches never address: time-zone management (your mental state, not just your physical body, needs time to adjust), internet reliability (Speedtest before you book; CAT5 in the bag), hardware redundancy (one motherboard failure in France left me without my MacBook for over a month — I now carry a Pixelbook Go and use a Google Cloud VM as last-resort backup), and the discipline of closing every position before a long flight.
+- Hardware redundancy (one motherboard failure in France left me without my MacBook for over a month – I now carry a MacBook Neo and use a Google Cloud VM as a last-resort backup), and

 These aren’t psychology problems in the traditional sense.
 But they’re psychology problems in the practical sense – because if your environment is wrong, no amount of mental work will compensate.